 The Capital Adjustment Account is a new account created in 2007/2008.
 The balance as at 1st April 2007 has been created from the balances that existed on the now defunct Fixed Asset Revaluation Account and the Capital Financing Account.
-The Capital Adjustment Account accumulates the write-down of the historical cost of fixed assets as they are consumed by depreciation and impairments or written off on disposal (as debits) and it also accumulates the resources that have been set aside to finance capital expenditure (as credits).
+The Capital Adjustment Account accumulates debits the write-down of the historical cost of fixed assets as they are consumed by depreciation and impairments or written off on disposal and it accumulates as credits the resources that have been set aside to finance capital expenditure.
 The same process applies to capital expenditure that is only capital by statutory definition such as deferred charges.
 The balance on the account represents the timing differences between the amount of the historical cost of fixed assets that has been consumed and the amount that has been financed in accordance with statutory requirements.